Playboy withdraws from Facebook

 If you're interested in reading the articles in Playboy, you have to go back to doing it the old-fashioned way instead of finding them through Facebook.
 Following the social network's ongoing data scandal, the men's magazine established by Hugh Hefner has deactivated its Facebook pages.

-In a statement, Playboy said it has long struggled with Facebook's restrictions on sexual content, and the latest brouhaha brings their relationship to an end.
+In a statement, Playboy said it has long struggled with Facebook's restrictions on sexual content, and the latest brouhaha is the last straw.

 The publisher's CEO Cooper Hefner, son of the late founder Hugh Hefner, laid bare why the relationship between Playboy and Facebook has reached a climax.